vita-epfl/monoloco/README.md

 ![Occluded hard example](docs/out_005523.jpg)

 ## B) Social Distancing (and Talking activity)
 To visualize social distancing compliance, simply add the argument `--social-distance` to the predict command.
-This visualization is only supported with `--net monoloco_pp` at the moment.
+This visualization is not supported with a stereo camera.
 Threshold distance and radii (for F-formations) can be set using `--threshold-dist` and `--radii`, respectively.

 For more info, run: